And I was going to talk about a New York Times story from yesterday about how upward mobility can harm you.

 It was early on, first term, and he was suggesting that he could give some tax cuts to small business if they would go hire people.

-And I made the point that the tax credit they were gonna get would not even offset the expense of hiring whoever it is they're gonna hire, and this won't either.
+And I made the point that the tax credit they were going to get would not even offset the expense of hiring whoever it is they're going to hire.

-Well, whatever tax break he's gonna get is he's gonna give or offer is nowhere near what it's gonna cost to hire these people.
+Well, whatever tax break he's going to get, he's going to give or offer is nowhere near what it's going to cost to hire these people.

 My point was that this is not how businesses operate.